This text is translated into Russian by google automatic human level neural machine.

 The developer of technological solutions was the All-Union Scientific and Production Organization "Bumprom" (VNPO "Bumprom"), and the main designer was the State Institute for Designing Enterprises of the pulp and paper mill in Siberia and the Far East (Sibgiprobum), which designed the plant at the start.
 There were no analogues of similar productions in the world, everything had to be developed for the first time.
 The very problem of creating a closed water circulation was solved through the separation of sewage by the nature of the pollution and, accordingly, by the method of their purification.

-But to bring industrial effluents back to production was not easy.
-The scientists were looking for a solution, the combine worked, until 13 April 1987 issued a joint decision of the Council of Ministers and the CPSU Central Committee No. 434 "On measures to ensure the protection of Lake Baikal," indicating that in 1991, the Selenga Central Control Commission should stop discharging treated sewage into the Selenga River.
-We had to mobilize the efforts of the branch and academic science, a permanent technical council was created at the plant from the specialists of the enterprise.
-Academician of the Russian Academy of Sciences Mikhail Grachev, who headed the Limnological Institute of the SB RAS for many years, recalled in one of his interviews about those times of storm and onslaught.
-"Then a decision was made: production workers with representatives of science should jointly work out an action plan.
-But, unfortunately, science did not recommend anything good.
+But it turned out to be difficult to return industrial wastewater to production.
+Scientists were looking for a solution, the plant worked until April 13, 1987, a joint resolution of the Council of Ministers and the Central Committee of the CPSU No. 434 "On measures to ensure the protection of Lake Baikal" was issued, indicating that in 1991 the Selenginsky Central Control Commission should stop discharging treated waste water into the Selenga River.
+It was necessary to mobilize the efforts of industry and academic science, a permanent technical council was created at the plant from the specialists of the enterprise.
+RAS Academician Mikhail Grachev, who for many years headed the Limnological Institute of the SB RAS, recalled in an interview about those times of storm and onslaught.
+“Then the decision was made: production workers with representatives of science should jointly develop an action plan.
+But, unfortunately, science has not recommended anything good.
 The lion's share of the "transition" was carried out by the workers themselves.
 Alexey Goncharov, chief engineer of Sibgiprobum, rendered a great deal of assistance.
-The plant's specialists proposed and implemented a fairly simple idea: to return the salt back to production through a soda recovery boiler ", - this is how the most authoritative scientist assessed the work of the plant workers.
+The plant's specialists proposed and implemented a rather simple idea: to return the salts back to production through a soda recovery boiler ", - this is how the most authoritative scientist assessed the work of the plant workers.

 The result of the first stage of the closed water cycle was the reduction of sewage discharge to 242,6 cubic meters per hour.
 At the same time, the mineralization of effluents had to rise from 0,75 g / liter to 4,8 g / liter, mainly due to sodium sulphate.
 This would lead to a sharp increase in the sulfate corrosion of concrete and the destruction of all communications of the plant.
 Various scientific organizations proposed seven variants of demineralization of effluents, which included both the return of sulfates to production and their withdrawal from the water circulation system.
 For this purpose, it was suggested to use membrane technologies with reverse osmosis, to freeze the drains or to dispose of them in underground horizons.